 Question & AnswerCan I be evicted because my place is being sold?

-When the landlord applies to you, they must show the Board an agreement of purchase and sale that has been signed by both the landlord and the purchaser.
+When the landlord applies to you, they must show the (LTB) an agreement of purchase and sale that's been signed by both the landlord and the purchaser.

 Your landlord must also give the LTB a or from the person who wants to move into your rental unit, which states that they intend to move into your place.
 The declaration or affidavit must include the legal name of that person.

 A declaration is a signed written statement.
 It's like an affidavit but does not have to be signed in front of a witness.
 An affidavit is a written statement that must be signed in front of a witness.